WentworthJin/Unit_Budget_Planner/README.md

 <b>1.
 Set up<b>

+### Requirement

-**In order to use the interface, will require to install node.js at https://nodejs.org/en/download/**
+**In order to use the interface, will require to install node.js at https://nodejs.org/en/download/ and install python3 (require to have python(3.5 and above), can be find at https://www.python.org/downloads/**

 You need to install the packages inside the [<b>requirements.txt<b>](./Unit_Budget/Python_File/requirements.txt).
 Run the following codes.
 <pre>

 **Install virtual Environment**

+**For MacOS and Linux User**

 cd Unit_Budget